GabHurlant/Music_Recommandation_System/README.md

 ## Limitations

-1. **Genre-Only Feature:** Recommendations rely solely on genres, ignoring artist, year, or user preferences.
-2. **Input Errors:** Invalid album names cause errors.
+1. **Input Errors:** Invalid album names cause errors.
 Pre-validation or fuzzy matching can address this.
 3. **Evaluation Simplification:** Assumes the first recommendation should match the input album, which may not reflect real-world scenarios.

 ## Future Improvement

-- currently, the performance monitoring system does not work it can be a part of the futures improvement.
-- connecting the algorythm to the database to have proper data and value based on a user.
+- Connecting the algorythm to the database to have proper data and value based on a user.
+- Usage of other field to classify and retrieve data for the commandation system ( actually using only the genre and the field "descriptors" of the dataset